intel/BDTK/README.md

 ## Problem Statement

 For big data analytic framework users, it becomes more and more significant needs for better performance.
 And most of existing big data analytic frameworks are built via Java and it's designed mostly for CPU only computation.
-To unblock performance further to hardware bare metal, native implementation and leveraging state-of-art hardwares are employed in this toolkit.
+To unblock performance further to bare metal hardware, native implementation and leveraging state-of-art hardwares are employed in this toolkit.

 Furthermore, assembling & building becomes a new trend for data analytic solution providers.
 More and more SQL based solutions were built based on some primitive building blocks over the last five years.
 Having some performt OOB building blocks (as libraries) can significantly reduce time-to-value for building everything from scratch.
 With such general-purpose toolkit, it can significantly reduce time-to-value for analytic solution developers.